 Below are a selection of images from a series titled There Will Come Soft Rains.
 This work explored the effects of the 1954 Castle Bravo nuclear test on the Rongelap people who lived on a nearby atoll.
 They were seriously affected by radioactive fallout and suffered long lasting health problems as a result.
 The title is drawn from Sara Teasdale’s poem of the same name.
-I completed these paintings as part of my honor’s thesis in 2011.
+I completed these paintings as part of my honours thesis in 2011.

 Scalp, 2011, acrylic on wood